TessorNetwork/Fury/docs/nodes/validator-node-update.md

 When a minor release is publish the steps that the node should be performed are

-1. Enter in your node and clone the repository in your server with `git clone https://github.com/commercionetwork/commercionetwork.git` and move in the new folder `cd commercionetwork`. **If you already have the repository folder use** `cd commercionetwork; git pull`
+1. Enter in your node and clone the repository in your server with `git clone https://github.com/tessornetwork/fury.git` and move in the new folder `cd commercionetwork`. **If you already have the repository folder use** `cd commercionetwork; git pull`
 1. Checkout the code to new versione with `git checkout <version target>; git pull` where `<version target>` is the new version or tag to install
 2. Compile the new versione with the command `make build`.
-Control if your version is equal `<version target>` using `./build/commercionetworkd version`
+Control if your version is equal `<version target>` using `./build/furyd version`
-3. Stop the validator/node service with `systemctl stop commercionetworkd`
+3. Stop the validator/node service with `systemctl stop furyd`
 4. Put new version of chain in the right folder:
-   1. **Cosmovisor**: copy the binary in cosmovisor current folder `cp build/commercionetworkd ~/.commercionetwork/cosmovisor/current/bin/commercionetworkd`
+   1. **Cosmovisor**: copy the binary in cosmovisor current folder `cp build/furyd ~/.commercionetwork/cosmovisor/current/bin/furyd`
    2. **Old style installation**: copy the binary in `GOBIN` path.
-In the most cases `cp build/commercionetworkd ~/go/bin/commercionetworkd`
+In the most cases `cp build/furyd ~/go/bin/furyd`
    3. **Other enviroment**: if you have a custom env copy the new binary replacing the one on which the chain service is based
-5. Start the validator/node service with `systemctl start commercionetworkd`
+5. Start the validator/node service with `systemctl start furyd`
-6. Check the validator/node blocks issuance with `journalctl -u commercionetworkd -f`
+6. Check the validator/node blocks issuance with `journalctl -u furyd -f`
 7. Also check the validator signature blocks by looking at [Commercio Network explorer](https://mainnent.commercio.network)